-Now you’re off on our way to work, probably sitting in traffic, leaning on our elbow that’s propped up on the windowsill and listening to music to help us still wake up.
-After what seems like forever you arrive at your destination, walk into work and immediately count how many hours till you get to go home.
-Only to most likely sit in traffic, think about what you should make for dinner and countdown how long before you continue this same cycle again the next day and the next day and the next day.
+Now you’re off on your way to work.
+Probably sitting in traffic, leaning on your elbow that’s propped up on the windowsill and listening to music.
+After what seems like forever you arrive at your destination, walk into work and immediately count how down the hours.
+Only to sit in traffic, think about dinner and countdown how long before you continue this same cycle again the next day and the next day and the next day.

 Taking a chance on yourself seems so easy and a little cliche.
-For we hear this phrase far too often, whether it was after a motivational life speech from your parents or in an academy award winning “change your life” movie.
+We hear this phrase far too often, whether it was after a motivational life speech from your parents or in an academy award winning “change your life” movie.
 In which after, we feel powerful and ready to take on the world, our mindset changes and we feel hopeful.
-Fast forward to a week or month later and here we are back into our never-ending loop, getting up, going to the job that isn’t benefiting us, go to bed and repeat over and over.
-In order for us to take a chance on ourselves, we have to comprehend a couple of things.
+Fast forward to a week or month later and here we’re back into our never-ending loop.
+Getting up, go to the job that isn’t benefiting us, go to bed and repeat.
+For us to take a chance on ourselves, we have to comprehend a couple of things.

 It’s questions like these that allow us to dive deep into our souls and find out who we truly are.
 The passions and goals we have that drive us to make changes in our lives.
-For a while, I couldn’t get past the first question without a long paragraph of everything I wanted and my goals seemed to be scattered all over the place.
-With not being completely in tune with my goals, they weren’t being achieved due to them being too vague and not narrowed down.
-Now with the comfort thing, I’ve always been someone who doesn’t like change unless I’m the one who initiates it.
+For a while, I couldn’t get past the first question without a long paragraph of my goals and was scattered.
+With not being completely in tune with my goals, they weren’t being achieved.
+In regards to the comfort thing, I’ve always been someone who doesn’t like change unless I’m the one who initiates it.
 (Go figure!)
-So instead of pushing myself out of my comfort zone and taking chances, I assured myself that when it was ready the opportunity would present itself.
+So instead of pushing myself out of my comfort zone, I assured myself that when it was ready the opportunity would present itself.
 This promoted me to stay in the safe zone and there forth now growth was happening.

-Finding my true passions in life and what I want to make of my story have started a ripple effect of changes in my life.
+Finding my true passions in life has started a ripple effect of changes in my life.
 Each day brings new light and insight into who I am and the journey I will lead.
 It’s the small steps each day and sometimes the giant leaps that carry us to our life objectives.
-Now I’m a very honest person and I will admit that there are some days where I feel defeated or a little off balance because I may have not gotten everything accomplished or felt that I haven’t made any progress with what I said I would.
-Maybe I haven’t posted on the blog in a while or the back room still isn’t done that we started a month ago, but you know what?
+Now I’m a very honest person and I’ll admit there are days where I feel defeated or a little off balance.
+I may not have accomplished everything or feel that I haven’t made any progress.
+Maybe I haven’t posted on the blog in a while or the back room still isn’t done that we started a month ago.
+But you know what?
 It’s ok!

-It’s ok because I’m not where I was last year, last month or last week and while I may not have giant leaps of progress every day, I continue to walk forward with courage and drive.
+It’s ok because I’m not where I was last year, last month or last week.
+I continue to walk forward with courage and drive.
 I believe in myself more than I ever have and I love the person I am.